AFLplusplus/AFLplusplus/docs/INSTALL.md

 It is recommended to install the newest available gcc, clang and llvm-dev possible in your distribution!

-Note that "make distrib" also builds instrumentation, QEMU mode, unicorn_mode and more.
+Note that "make distrib" also builds FRIDA mode, QEMU mode, unicorn_mode and more.
 If you just want plain AFL++, then do "make all".
-However, compiling and using at least instrumentation is highly recommended for much better results
-- hence in this case choose:
+If you want some assisting tooling compiled but are not interested in binary-only targets then instead choose:

 ```shell
 make source-only